Calhoun County Airport (Texas)

 Calhoun County Airport (ICAO: KPKV, FAA LID: PKV) is a county-owned public-use airport located three miles (5 km) northwest of the central business district of Port Lavaca, a city in Calhoun County, Texas, United States.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Calhoun County Airport is assigned PKV by the FAA but has no designation from the IATA.

 Facilities and aircraft

-Calhoun County Airport covers an area of 200 acre which contains two runways: 14/32 with an asphalt pavement measuring 5,004 x 75 ft (1,525 x 23 m) and 5/23 with a turf surface measuring 2,700 x 60 ft (823 x 18 m).
+Calhoun County Airport covers an area of 200 acre which contains two runways: 14/32 with an asphalt pavement measuring 5,004 x 75 ft (1,525 x 23 m) and 5/23 with a turf surface measuring 2,432 x 60 ft (741 x 18 m).
 The airport has two concrete helipads, twenty-four-hour self-service fuel tanks with AvGas and JetA.

-The only fixed-base operator at the airport is Calhoun Air Center which is a full service FBO.
-Flight instruction is available on the field from Calhoun Air Center.
+The only fixed-base operator at the airport is Gateway Flight Center.
+Flight instruction is available on the field from Gateway Flight Center, as well as full service fueling and aircraft maintenance.

-For the 12-month period ending May 9, 2005, the airport had 6,600 aircraft operations, an average of 18 per day: 77% general aviation and 23% military.
-At that time there were 18 aircraft based at this airport: 83% single-engine, 11% multi-engine and 6% helicopter.
+For the 12-month period ending April 17th, 2023, the airport had 8,700 aircraft operations, an average of 23 per day: 83% general aviation and 17% military.
+At that time there were 27 aircraft based at this airport: 78% single-engine, 11% multi-engine, 7% jets, and 4% helicopter.